-Schools will reopen to all pupils from 8 March, the Government announced on 22 February.
-Portsmouth teachers and head teachers are now working hard to make sure that schools are as safe as possible for the return of all children.
+Schools have re-opened to all pupils from 8 March, as per the Government announcement on 22 February.
+Portsmouth teachers and head teachers have worked hard to make sure that schools are as safe as possible for all children.

 All schools have reviewed their risk assessments and health and safety arrangements in the light of new developments and guidance.
 This includes increased access to testing and vaccination.
 The existing range of safety measures in place in education settings remains appropriate.
 We thank parents for their cooperation in following national, local and school guidance to protect Portsmouth.